UnitedEffects/ueauth/README.md

 * yarn test
 * yarn run dev
 * add src/api resources using the logging example

-### CI
+    * You will also want to update the ci/codefresh.yaml file to point to your repo

-* To use Codefresh CI to deploy to lambda you'll need to uncomment that line from ci/codefresh.yaml
+    * Note that my CI only tests, there is no deploy stage, you'll need to add it